blakeblackshear/frigate/docs/docs/configuration/motion_detection.md

 ## Prepare For Testing

-The easiest way to tune motion detection is to do it live, have one window / screen open with the frigate debug view and motion boxes enabled with another window / screen open allowing for configuring the motion settings.
-It is recommended to use Home Assistant or MQTT as they offer live configuration of some motion settings meaning that Frigate does not need to be restarted when values are changed.

-In Home Assistant the `Improve Contrast`, `Contour Area`, and `Threshold` configuration entities are disabled by default but can easily be enabled and used to tune live, otherwise MQTT can be used.
+The easiest way to tune motion detection is to use the Frigate UI under Settings > Motion Tuner.
+This screen allows the changing of motion detection values live to easily see the immediate effect on what is detected as motion.

 ## Tuning Motion Detection During The Day